TAMS-Open-Source/TAMS-Open-Source.github.io/college-mapper-documentation.md

 ## Structure

-College Mapper is organized into [client](https://github.com/TAMS-Open-Source/college-mapper-client) and [server](https://github.com/TAMS-Open-Source/college-mapper-api) repositories.
+College Mapper is organized into [server](https://github.com/TAMS-Open-Source/college-mapper-api) and [client](https://github.com/TAMS-Open-Source/college-mapper-client) repositories.

+The server is implemented as a simple [Flask](https://flask.palletsprojects.com/en/1.1.x/) API.
+On development, it runs automatically on `localhost:5000`.
+For hosting, it is simple to deploy this API on [Heroku](https://www.heroku.com/), with the assistance of the `gunicorn` library.

+The client is implemented as a single-page React application, bootstrapped with [create-react-app](https://create-react-app.dev/).

 ## Running the Application Locally